 Campos de Ibiza is also a story of freedom and love for the island, the fate of a family that starred in World War II, when Nazis invaded France.

-and imprisoned in Spain.
+On his way to England, the young soldier was captured and imprisoned in Spain.
 Once in prison, Maurice became a close friend of his translator, Baroness Ilaria of Romania.

-“If we survive, I will bring you and your family
+“If we survive, I will bring you and your family to discover paradise”

 the Baroness promised Stora.

-True to her word, after the war ended and freedom was once again his, the Baroness did bring the young Frenchman to Ibiza in the 50’s, with the help of her cousin, the infamous painter Mariano Tur de Montis.
+True to her word, after the war ended and freedom was once again his, the Baroness did bring the young Frenchman to Ibiza in the 50’s, with the help of her cousin, the famous painter Mariano Tur de Montis.

 Thus began a friendship that would last forever.

 Maurice quickly fell in love with the virgin paradise and came back frequently throughout his life, always with his family.

 His daughter Camila came to Ibiza for the first time when she was just two years old.